 that will enable them to embrace and utilise new technology in a socially responsible and safe way.
 Their Computing education will enable them to live safely online in the 21st century alongside learning the skills necessary to take place in a modern technological workplace.
 We want our learners to be digitally literate and become adept in different aspects of modern technology.
 Through our programming lessons we want them to develop coding skills and in turn develop their creativity, resilience and problem-solving skills.
 Furthermore, we want our pupils to understand themselves as individuals within their community but also as members of a wider global community and as such behave as responsible digital citizens.
 SEND pupils will access the full Computing curriculum with modifications made in certain circumstances, while more able pupils are encouraged to extend their skills in programming and digital literacy in greater depth across various platforms.

 At Mount Carmel, we implement a curriculum that is progressive from nursery to year 6 (please find the whole school curriculum map attached at the bottom of this page).
 Pupils learning is assessed against the 2014 national curriculum computing objectives for the three strands of computing: computer science, digital literacy (DL) and information technology (IT).
 In KS1, Computing is split into these three strands and each year group teaches one strand per term.
 These are Programming (Computer Science), Creating Media (IT) and Computer Systems and Networks (DL).
-In KS2 there are four strands, two of which are taught yearly (Programming and Computer Systems and Networks) and two which are taught per phase (Data and Information and Creating Media).
+In KS2 there are four strands, three of which are taught yearly (Programming, Creating Media and Computer Systems and Networks) and one which is taught per phase (Data and Information).
 One strand is taught each term for half a term, focusing on the knowledge and skills outlined in the National Curriculum.
 At the beginning of each unit of work, we review previous learning, children retrieve knowledge and recall previously learnt skills and to begin to contextualise the new unit of study.